vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 fuel-sticks; HV I. 881 ( from Bhav.).
 Harikūlīvrata-on 3rd tithi of Bh. śu. worship of Kāli on the

 sprouts of seven dhānyas sown in a winnowing basket; it is carried at night by women whose husbands are alive to a reservoir of water and discharged therein; HV I. 435-439 (from Bhav.
 U. 20.
 1-28).
 The story is that Kāli was daughter of Daksa, was given in marriage to Mahādeva and was dark in complexion.
 Once in an assembly of gods Mahādeva called her as dark as collyrium.
 She was angered, left her complexion on a grassy plot and threw herself into fire.
 She was born again as Gauri and became Mahādeva's wife.
 The dark complexion laid aside by Kāli became Kātyāyani, who helped gods in their undertakings.
 The gods bestowed on her the boon that those men or women who would worship Kāli existing in groen grass would have happiness, long life and saubhāgya.
-The printed HV labels it Harikāli, but no question about Hari (meaning Visṇu) arises here.
+The printed HV labels it Harikāli, but no question about Hari (meaning Viṣṇu) arises here.
 Hari here probably simply means 'tawny' (i.e.

 Kāli who was once brown or tawny and not fair ).
 Harikridāśayana or Harikridayana-on K. or Vai.
 12th; tithi